UKFELs/puffinDocs/sections/undulatorfields.md

-\subsection{Full Magnetic Undulator Field Analytic Description}
+## Full Magnetic Undulator Field Analytic Description

 The analytic description of the undulator fields are based on those discussed in \cite{scharlemann1}, which in the scaled notation here are:-